svacas/mule-migration-assistant/README.md

 # Mule Migration Assistant

 Mule Migration Assistant is a command-line tool that helps migrate Mule 3.x applications to Mule 4.x.
 This tool works on a "best-effort" basis to translate every component in the base application.
-This means that it does not complete 100% of the migration, manual adjustments are required.
+This means that if it does not complete 100% of the migration, manual adjustments are required.
 A migration report generated when the assistant is ran can help with those adjustments.

 ## License

 Mule Migration Assistant is distributed under the terms of the [3-Clause BSD License](https://github.com/mulesoft/mule-migration-assistant/blob/master/LICENSE.txt)

-Important
+Important:
 Mule Migration Assistant (MMA) is subject to the terms and conditions described for [Community](https://www.mulesoft.com/legal/versioning-back-support-policy#community) connectors.

 ## Overview